 Responding to this traumatic event, Púca in The Machine is an exploratory collaboration between three artists, coordinated and curated by Shane Finan.
 The artists are Alannah Robins (mixed media, Interface Inagh, Galway, Ireland), Niamh Fahy (print and photography, University of the West of England, Bristol) and Finan (interactive digital media, Valleymount, Co Wicklow).
 The three have worked on new interpretations, creating artworks that respond to the unique and unusual history, mythology and ecology of the Poulaphuca Reservoir, first exhibited at Blessington Library in February 2022.

-Using mixed media including video, print and paper, the works evoke the unknow deeps of this this man-made like and its borders, where remnants of its past emerge and disappear as it fills and drains.
+Using mixed media including electronics, lights, print kinetic sculpture and paper, the works evoke the unknown deeps of this this man-made like and its borders, where remnants of its past emerge and disappear as it fills and drains.

 Fahy’s responses have explored the edges and borders of the lake, where the shore meets the water and what this boundary suggests.
 The boundary is, of course, manufactured, but real enough to create two spaces of existence.
 This is what Alannah Robins has created work in response to, seeing the submerged space as a past, present and future narrative of nonhuman life.
 Finan’s work straddles these ideas, drawing from myth and many walks on the lake shore observing the colours, forms and lives that exist in and around it.

 There is an artist talk with Shane Finan on Saturday 26th November at 12.30pm, see link here for further details.